-- (a) The President, or in the President's absence the Deputy-President, is entitled to preside as Chair at every general meeting. - (b) The directors present may choose another director as Chair if: - (i) there is no President or Deputy-President; - (ii) neither the President nor the Deputy-President is present within 15 minutes after the time appointed for the meeting to start; or - (iii) neither the President nor the Deputy-President is willing to act as Chair. - (c) (If directors decline to act Chair) If the directors do not choose a Chair under clause 8.5(b) or if all of the directors present decline to act as Chair, then the Ordinary Members present in person or by proxy, attorney or Representative must choose an Ordinary Member present in person to be Chair.
+- (a) The Chair, or in the Chair's absence the Deputy Chair, is entitled to preside as chair at every general meeting. - (b) The directors present may choose another director as chair of a general meeting if: - (i) there is no Chair or Deputy Chair; - (ii) neither the Chair nor the Deputy Chair is present within 15 minutes after the time appointed for the meeting to start; or - (iii) neither the Chair nor the Deputy Chair is willing to act as chair of the meeting. - (c) (If directors decline to act chair) If the directors do not choose a chair under clause 8.5(b) or if all of the directors present decline to act as chair, then the Ordinary Members present in person or by proxy, attorney or Representative must choose an Ordinary Member present in person to be chair of the meeting.

-8.6 Powers of the Chair
+8.6 Powers of the chair

-- (a) The Chair has the powers in paragraphs (i) to (vii). - (i) (Conduct) The Chair is responsible for the general conduct of the meeting and for the procedures to be adopted at the meeting. - (ii) (Procedure) The Chair may require the adoption of any procedure which is, in the Chair's opinion, necessary or desirable for: - (A) proper and orderly debate or discussion including limiting the time that a person present may speak on a motion or other item of business before the meeting; and - (B) the proper and orderly casting or recording of votes at the meeting - whether on a show of hands or on a poll. - (iii) (Terminate discussion) The Chair may, subject to the Act, terminate discussion or debate on any matter whenever the Chair considers it necessary or desirable to do so for the proper conduct of the meeting. - (iv) (Refuse discussion) The Chair may refuse to allow debate or discussion on any matter which is not within the business in the notice of meeting or clause 6.1(b). - (v) (Refuse amendment) The Chair may refuse to allow any amendment to be moved to a resolution of which notice has been given under clause 6.3. - (vi) (Postpone) The Chair may, without limiting the rights under clause 6.4, postpone the meeting before it has started (whether or not a quorum is present) if at the time and place appointed for the meeting, the Chair considers that:
+- (a) The chair of a general meeting has the powers in paragraphs (i) to (vii). - (i) (Conduct) The chair is responsible for the general conduct of the meeting and for the procedures to be adopted at the meeting.

-- (A) there is not enough room for the number of Members who wish to attend the meeting; or - (B) a postponement is necessary in light of the behaviour of the people present, or for any other reason so that the business of the meeting can be properly carried out. - (vii) (Time, place and venue of postponed meeting) The Chair may decide the time, place and venue of a meeting postponed under clause 8.6(a)(vi). - (b) Nothing in this clause 8.6 is to be taken to limit the powers that the law confers on the Chair.
+- (ii) (Procedure) The chair may require the adoption of any procedure which is, in the chair's opinion, necessary or desirable for: - (A) proper and orderly debate or discussion including limiting the time that a person present may speak on a motion or other item of business before the meeting; and - (B) the proper and orderly casting or recording of votes at the meeting whether on a show of hands or on a poll. - (iii) (Terminate discussion) The chair may, subject to the Act, terminate discussion or debate on any matter whenever the chair considers it necessary or desirable to do so for the proper conduct of the meeting. - (iv) (Refuse discussion) The chair may refuse to allow debate or discussion on any matter which is not within the business in the notice of meeting or clause 6.1(b). - (v) (Refuse amendment) The chair may refuse to allow any amendment to be moved to a resolution of which notice has been given under clause 6.3. - (vi) (Postpone) The chair may, without limiting the rights under clause 6.4, postpone the meeting before it has started (whether or not a quorum is present) if at the time and place appointed for the meeting, the chair considers that: - (A) there is not enough room for the number of Members who wish to attend the meeting; or - (B) a postponement is necessary in light of the behaviour of the people present, or for any other reason so that the business of the meeting can be properly carried out. - (vii) (Time, place and venue of postponed meeting) The chair may decide the time, place and venue of a meeting postponed under clause 8.6(a)(vi). - (b) Nothing in this clause 8.6 is to be taken to limit the powers that the law confers on the chair.